slevey087/nashJS/docs/quick-start.md

 var p2 = Player();
 ```

 Next we'll want a game for them to play.
-The simplest way to get one is using a pre-build [Stock Game](./stock-games/index.md), like the [Prisoner's Dilemma](./stock-games/prisoner-dilemma.md).
+Games in `nashJS` are made up of units called _Playables_ but for quick-start you won't have to worry about that.
+The simplest way to get a game is using a pre-build [Stock Game](./stock-games/index.md), like the [Prisoner's Dilemma](./stock-games/prisoner-dilemma.md).
 We'll load the game, and tell it which players to use:

 ```js
 var PD = StockGames["Prisoner's Dilemma"]([p1,p2])